Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 I'll still be on a ReBAR-less motherboard, unified image layouts will probably remain nVidia-only, and stuff like descriptor heaps will probably remain an exotic feature, given it released super recently (January 2026).

-So, if a Vulkan 1.5 does come out within a year, I'll probably wait for a while.
-1.4 is really just good enough, I don't need anything super fancy.
-Like.
-I'm happy.
-But also, Kaldera is pretty flexy, you can just load any extension *you* want!
+If a Vulkan 1.5 were to come out, I'd probably wait for a while.
+1.4 is just good enough, I'm really happy with it.
+But also, Kaldera is pretty flexy, you can just load any extension *you* want if you need features!
 You don't gotta wait on me.

 ## Future work

 Speaking of the future, right now I am still missing descriptor indexing, multiview, VMA bindings and some smaller things (below).
 I also want Avalonia and OpenXR integration, so I'll be working on all that in the upcoming weeks.

-The "smaller things" include readback via `DownloadHelper`, I haven't tested mipmapping, and right now there is no G-buffer render target (nor a fragment shading rate attachment). `TextureRenderTarget` only supports one format, even if it can have more than one texture inside.
+The "smaller things" include readback via `DownloadHelper`.
+I haven't tested mipmapping, and right now there is no G-buffer render target, nor a fragment shading rate attachment.
 So yeah, this is still very much early.

+*(I'm not a fan of deferred shading, so G-buffers are a low priority right now, but it's still going to be implemented at some point.)*

+Slang & SPIR-V utilities would be a plus for some folk, so you could obtain set/binding IDs, for example by name.
+There is also no indirect rendering yet, so there would have to be an `IndirectBuffer` and relevant commands.

+### Compatibility

-Heck, I don't even know if this will work on Windows or AMD GPUs.
+I don't know if the examples will work on Windows or even AMD/Intel GPUs.
 I've done everything on my NixOS setup so far, with an RTX 3060.
-My brother has an RX 6600, so we'll see, I suppose.
-I ought to clean up my Win10 installation on that 250 GB SSD, too.
-Now that's the fun part about graphics programming.
+My brother has an RX 6600, so we'll see I suppose.

+In the near future, I could probably clean up my [Windows 10 installation on my 250 GB SSD](../2025/10-25-linux.md) and test on that.
+Now that's the fun part about graphics programming!

-Anyway, Slang & SPIR-V utilities would be a plus for some folk, so you could obtain set/binding IDs, for example by name.
+MacOS though?
+No idea.
+I don't have any Apple hardware and I have no experience with MoltenVK or KosmicKrisp as such.
+You are very much on your own there.

+### More safety!!!

 Much later, I'd like to explore this one concept further: catching potential runtime errors at compile-time.
 One thought I had was a code generator that would read a list of GPU profile JSONs and extract lists of formats for different usecases.

 That way, you download a list of GPUs you want to support, and find what they all have in common.
 You could also load extensions this way.
 In general, I'm thinking of some kind of "support validator".
 We'll see.

-On that note, I'll probably clean up some of the datatypes, see if it's worth merging `Texture` and `TextureCompressed`.
-There is also no indirect rendering yet, so there would have to be an `IndirectBuffer` and relevant commands.
+### Multi-GPU and more pipelines

-Multi-GPU is a thing for the far future, but it's a curiosity of mine.
-Might play around with that, but right now it's super far away.
-It's also pretty niche as not a lot of people have more than one dedicated graphics card, if one at all!
+Multi-GPU is a thing for the far future, but it's nonetheless a curiosity of mine.
+It's pretty niche, most folks don't have more than one dedicated graphics card (me included) and some don't have dedicated graphics at all!
 Still, it could be useful to speed up baking lighting or stuff like that.

+Another far future thing would be mesh shading and ray-tracing pipelines.
+The latter will require some extra stuff, like building acceleration structures.
+I guess these will be a thing for Kaldera 2.0.
+We'll see!

+### Addons/extensions

 Finally, I'd love to have a nice, proper extension system.
+Vulkan has an extension system and you can totally just use that.
+But I want something a little more plug'n'play.

 Essentially, you'd have NuGet packages that are literally just certain Vulkan extensions.
-They'd come with some extra types and extension methods for command buffers for example.
+They'd come with e.g. some extra types and extension methods for command buffers.

 Ray-tracing and mesh shading pipelines could very well be implemented this way.
-Very modular, and very plug'n'play.
+Extended Dynamic State 3, `SwapchainRenderTarget` and a few others could totally also be done this way.

 ## In the end

 I hope, one day, this will be a small but positive contribution to the world of graphics and C#.
 Thanks for reading. 🤍

+*Once again, here is the repository: https://github.com/Admer456/kaldera*